-From this point, we start our Trek out of civilization and up Thornton Lane. after a mile or two we pause for views of Ingleborough. this is one of the more striking mountains in the whole of the Dales and the view from this point is in my opinion one of the finest.
+From this point, we start our Trek out of civilization and up Thornton Lane.
+After a mile or two we pause for views of Ingleborough.
+This is one of the more striking mountains in the whole of the Dales and the view from this point is in my opinion one of the finest.

 The challenge here is to compose a lovely shot of the upper parts of Kingsdale with a tree and some boulders making up the foreground.
 These are Classic photographs and worth practicing, because you can use these skills anywhere in the Dales.

-After this we follow the path down to the river twiss to find the cascades just before the waterfall and of course Thornton force itself.
+After this, we follow the path down to the river Twiss to find the cascades just before the waterfall and of course Thornton force itself.
 This is around 40 or 50 Feet High and has a beautiful shape to it, with lots of rocks and foreground interest to use.
 Here we will show you how to use long shutter speeds to blur the water and shorter shutter speeds to freeze the movement so you can get different styles of Waterfall.

 Once we have finished at the waterfall, we will slowly head back to the cars to travel further up the valley, pausing in a few places to get some great shots of the Valley behind.
 You will see the flat bottomed Valley, straddled with ancient limestone walls.

-This is the view we will use for the sunset, so depending on the time we arrive, this will be the end of the workshop, If we have an hour or two to spare, we can travel down the hill to a pretty waterfall on the side of the road called Gastak Beck Waterfall.
+This is the view we will use for the sunset, so depending on the time we arrive, this will be the end of the workshop.
+If we have an hour or two to spare, we can travel down the hill to a pretty waterfall on the side of the road called Gastak Beck Waterfall.